What the Official Information Act is

 It is free to request information.
 We can charge a fee if it takes a lot of work to get the information you ask for.
 This fee must be reasonable, and if we need to do this we will discuss it with you.

 Withholding information under the OIA

-Under the OIA, information should be made available unless there is a good reason to withhold it.
-We may only withhold information for specific reasons set out in the Act.
-If this happens, we'll let you know why.
+Under the OIA, information should be made available unless there is a good reason not to.
+The reasons to withhold information are laid out in the Act.
+If we decline your request, we will tell you why.